AlexiaChen/awesome-stars/README.md

 - [apollographql/apollo-server](https://github.com/apollographql/apollo-server) – 🌍  Spec-compliant and production ready JavaScript GraphQL server that lets you develop in a schema-first way.
 Built for Express, Connect, Hapi, Koa, and more.
 - [JetBrains/ring-ui](https://github.com/JetBrains/ring-ui) – A collection of JetBrains Web UI components
 - [ianstormtaylor/superstruct](https://github.com/ianstormtaylor/superstruct) – A simple and composable way to validate data in JavaScript (and TypeScript).
-- [curlconverter/curlconverter](https://github.com/curlconverter/curlconverter) – Generate code from cURL commands
+- [curlconverter/curlconverter](https://github.com/curlconverter/curlconverter) – Convert cURL commands to Python, JavaScript, PHP, R, Go, Rust, Elixir, Java, MATLAB, Dart and more
 - [niklasvh/html2canvas](https://github.com/niklasvh/html2canvas) – Screenshots with JavaScript
 - [microsoft/TypeScript](https://github.com/microsoft/TypeScript) – TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 - [graphql/graphql-js](https://github.com/graphql/graphql-js) – A reference implementation of GraphQL for JavaScript